Khopra Ridge Trek

 Day 01: Arrive at Tribhuwan International Airport, Kathmandu

-On this day, you'll arrive at the Tribhuvan International Airport.
-One of our staff members will pick you up from the airport and transfer you to the hotel.
-You can then rest well at the hotel.
+On this day, you’ll arrive at Tribhuvan International Airport.
+One of our staff members will meet you at the airport and transfer you to the hotel safely.
+After check-in, you can then rest well at the hotel.

 Day 02: Drive from Kathmandu to Pokhara, Distance: 204 km, Duration: 6 -7 hours

-Start your day with breakfast and prepare to leave for Pokhara.
-Travel by bus and enjoy the scenic countryside of Nepal along the way.
-Witness hills, mountain views, villages, farms, and rivers.
-If you have energy left, take a leisurely evening stroll around the lakeside city.
+You will start your day with breakfast and prepare to leave for Pokhara.
+You will travel by bus and enjoy the scenic countryside of Nepal along the way, passing through hills, mountain glimpses, villages, farms, and rivers.
+If you have energy left, take a leisurely evening stroll around lakeside Pokhara.

-Notes: Due to extensive road construction on the Prithvi Highway, the journey from Kathamndu to Pokhara OR Pokhara to Kathmandu now takes approximately 8-9 hours instead of the usual 6-7 hours.
-We apologize for the inconvenience caused by the traffic congestion and increased air pollution during this period.
-The construction is aimed at improving the road infrastructure, and we appreciate your patience and understanding during this time.
+Notes: It should be mentioned that ever since the construction work began on Prithvi Highway, the journey from Kathmandu to Pokhara or vice versa takes not less than 8-9 hours, in contrast to the usual 6-7 hour duration.
+We apologize for the traffic jams accompanied by air pollution during this period.
+However, the construction is to ensure better road infrastructure, and we appreciate your patience and understanding during this time.

 Day 03: Drive to Kimche ( 2 hrs, 40 km) and Trek to Ghandruk (1940m), Distance: 5 km, Duration: 2-3 hours